Skip to Content

 Depending on the time of the Isle of Skye boat cruise, it would also be possible to see the Fairy Glen and do the cruise on the same day.

-Pitlochry – remove this portion completely and drive straight to Edinburgh.
+Pitlochry (Skip and drive straight to Edinburgh)

 Keep in mind it’s a 5+ hour drive from the Isle of Skye to Edinburgh so leave early.

-Days 13-14 Edinburgh – Remove one day from Edinburgh.
+Days 13-14 Edinburgh (Remove one day from Edinburgh)

 Your 14 Day Scotland Itinerary might look something like this: